Fig369/Fig369/README.md

 - 🤔 I’m looking for help with where to start
 - 💬 Ask me about anything really! like ancient eygpt, or the universe or technology
 - 📫 How to reach me: on twitter or contact info on my website
-- ⚡ Fun fact: I was can beat anyone in FIFA
+- ⚡ Fun fact: I can beat anyone in FIFA
 -->

 ## I Ching Astrology calculates your Energy Cycle Charts based on I Ching Astrology.